scrapinghub/scrapy-autounit/README.md

 ## Inspecting Data

 To inspect the data recorded in the binary fixtures you can use `autounit-inspect` command line tool.
+It's highly recommended that your fixtures were generated with scrapy-autounit 0.0.22 or higher to use this tool.

 ##### Usage